lockfale/Malicious_Containers_Workshop/BSides_Charleston_23/Lab Setup.md

 **Can I just use my own local VM?**

 We disencourage the local use of VMs for several reasons, one is platform agnosticism.
-We want everyone to be able to participate whether they use Windows, OS X, Linux, x86, ARM, etc.  We don't have time troubleshoot everyone's individual setup, hypervisor, or have to care about what hardware/OS they bring beyond it can run a modern web browser.
+We want everyone to be able to participate whether they use Windows, OS X, Linux, x86, ARM, etc.  We don't have time to troubleshoot everyone's individual setup, hypervisor, or have to care about what hardware/OS they bring beyond it can run a modern web browser.

 However, the biggest reason is the bandwidth usage downloading images during the exercises would be untenable over the local wifi, especially when the bandwidth is shared across multiple students in our workshop and others.
 What takes less than 30 seconds in a datacenter may take 10-15 minutes downloading to a local machine and depending on QoS may cause problems for other students.
 Most wifi can easily support multiple SSH/web sessions to remote machines however.

-After the class, if you want to shutdown the GCP instances and run the lab setup on a local VM for home/personal use, you're more than welcome to.
+After the workshop, if you want to shutdown/delete the GCP instances and run the lab setup on a local VM for home/personal use, you're more than welcome to.

 **Can I just use my own favorite cloud provider?**